 Both approaches have their merits, and many traders use a combination of technical and fundamental trading.
 But, when trying to put together a derivative trading strategy, it’s important to recognize the differences between these techniques.

 Step 4: Open a Derivative Trade

 Now that you know how to find a derivative trading brokerage and understand more about derivative trading, it’s time to open a trade.
-We’ll illustrate the process for opening a CFD position around the price of crude oil at our top-rated brokerage, eToro.
+We’ll illustrate the process for opening a CFD position around the price of crude oil.
 Before getting started, make sure that your account has been opened and funded.